 ⑥.
 Leave the port of entry to start your layover tour in Shanghai & other cities in Zhejiang and Jiangsu Provinces.

-Note: All foreign visitors should make temporary accommodation registration at the local Public Security Bureau within 24 hour upon arrival.
-For who stay in hotel, the hotel staff will make the registration for you, others need to go to the Exit-Entry Administration Office personally to get registered.
+Note: All foreign visitors should make temporary accommodation registration at the local Public Security Bureau within 24 hours upon arrival.
+For who stay in the hotel, the hotel staff will make the registration for you, others need to go to the Exit-Entry Administration Office personally to get registered.

-Address: No.6000, Yingbin Avenue, Pudong New Area, Eastern Shanghai (上海市浦东新区迎宾大道6000号), about 30km (18.6 mi) to downtown, about 1 hour’s driving to Shanghai Hongqiao International Airport, Shanghai Hongqiao Railway Station, Shanghai Railway Station.
+Address: No.6000, Yingbin Avenue, Pudong New Area, Eastern Shanghai (上海市浦东新区迎宾大道6000号), about 30 km (18.6 mi) to downtown, about 1 hour’s drive to Shanghai Hongqiao International Airport, Shanghai Hongqiao Railway Station, Shanghai Railway Station.

 Transportation from Pudong Airport to Downtown City:

-Shanghai Disneyland is the only attraction near Shanghai Pudong Airport, while other sites are mainly located far away in downtown area or west of Shanghai.
+Shanghai Disneyland is the nearest attraction from Pudong Airport, while other sites are mainly located far away in the downtown area or west of Shanghai.

 ◆ Pudong Airport to the Bund: about 1 hour & 20 minutes by Metro Line 2; about 50 minutes ~ 1 hour by taxi.